 How meditation works

-When we start meditation, we’re really just trying to stabilise our attention.
-Goldfish have a bad reputation for their short attention spans, but we’re not much better.
+When we start meditating, we’re just trying to stabilise our attention.
+Goldfish have a terrible reputation for their short attention spans, but we’re not much better.
 We’ve been trained to scatter our awareness across a wide variety of stimuli.
 We’re sold the lie of multi-tasking.
-We need more hands to juggle the amount of balls we’re trying to pay attention to.
+We need more hands to juggle the number of balls we’re trying to pay attention to.

 We spend much of our lives lost in thought, not really paying attention to anything.
 And often, what does occupy our headspace is menial or trivial stuff like our shopping list, earworms or how someone is annoying us.

 Shifting our focus from the external to the internal can be likened to pulling the handbrake while driving on the freeway.
-It’s extreme, and that’s why we usually prepare the mind for meditation first.
+It’s extreme, and that’s why we usually prepare the mind for meditation first through yoga and breathing techniques.
 We need to slow down before we come to a stop.

 If we continue and we’re able to sustain our attention, we can observe our experiences without attachment.
-We can see when we’re getting distracted, angry or annoyed, yet we can also see that it is just temporary.
+We can see when we’re getting distracted, angry or annoyed, yet we can also know that it is just temporary.
 We’re able to observe what happens without getting caught up in it or being so reactive.
-Imagine a movie projector, showing images of a fire on the screen.
+Imagine a movie projector showing images of a fire on the screen.
 The screen doesn’t get burnt.
-We can learn to become detached from our negative experiences so that we don’t get burnt either.
+We can learn to detach from our negative experiences so that we don’t get burnt either.

 Going beyond thought

-This ability to observe without attachment creates a meta-awareness (awareness of awareness) that is different from ordinary thinking.
+This ability to observe without attachment creates a meta-awareness (awareness of awareness) different from ordinary thinking.
 It’s this meta-awareness that elevates our consciousness.
-We’re able to rise above our ordinary thoughts and experience a different state of being.
+We’re able to rise above our ordinary thoughts and experience another state of being.

 This expanded awareness gives us even more perspective.
 We can see our thoughts, emotions and problems as temporary objects in our field of awareness.
 And this broader perspective can be a source of great comfort during tough times.
 I love the following analogy to demonstrate the effect of expanded awareness:

-Our expanded awareness eventually spreads into our everyday life where we’re able to see the bigger picture and feel a sense of connection to something that’s bigger than us.
-We feel that field of awareness everywhere, the field of awareness we all share, the field of awareness that’s one and the same between you an me (just a different observer).
+Our expanded awareness eventually spreads into our everyday life where we can see the bigger picture and feel a sense of connection to something bigger than us.
+We feel that field of awareness everywhere, the field of awareness we all share, the field of awareness that’s one and the same between you and me (just a different observer).

 You don’t have to go to India to learn this.
 You don’t have to sit in a cave to experience this.
-Average, everyday people are experiencing this each week in our meditation classes.
+Average, everyday people are experiencing this each week in The Meditation Habit.
 We can show you.